-Anise-Hyssop is a super rare houseplant 🌿 that is easy to grow and needs regular watering to thrive.
+Anise-Hyssop is a relatively rare houseplant 🌿 that is easy to grow and needs regular watering to thrive.
 They do best in long-lasting, direct light ☀️ and should be less than 1 foot from a window.

 Anise-Hyssop likes soil that is well draining.
 Your plant shouldn't need added fertilizers if you repot each time it doubles in size.

-Anise-Hyssop belongs to the agastache genus, and is native to North America.
+Anise-Hyssop belongs to the Agastache genus, and is native to North America.

 Also known as